Emotional support or hogwash? Man fights to keep his pet pig

 “There’s a disconnect in most people’s minds that even though these animals were imported originally as pets, they were never intended to be food.
 There’s still a lot of people who do that equation: Pig equals food,” said Kathy Stevens, founder of the Catskill Animal Sanctuary for rescued farm animals and a supporter of Flatt.

 Still, many municipalities around the country allow residents to keep pigs as pets.
-Some local laws sometimes specify pet pigs must be under a specified weight.
-Other laws allow only pot-bellied pigs.
+Some local rules specify pet pigs must be under a specified weight or allow only pot-bellied pigs, according to information from the North American Pet Pig Association.

 Canajoharie approved a new law in January clarifying its laws on keeping animals, citing a surge in violations.
 Farm animals are still barred under the law, which spells out rules for residents seeking a reasonable accommodation.